yumik11122/cis545-final-project-2025/README.md

 ## How to Run

 1. Clone or download this repository.
-2. Ensure the `data/` directory contains the required `.csv` files.
+2. Make sure the `data/` directory includes the following files:
+   - WDICSV.csv
+   - full_country_region_mapping.csv
-3. Open `545-Group-Project-v4.ipynb` in Jupyter Notebook or Google Colab.
+3. Open the notebook (`.ipynb` file) using Jupyter Notebook or Google Colab.
-4. Run all cells to reproduce the analysis and visualizations.
+4. Run all cells from top to bottom to reproduce the analysis and visualizations.

 ---